 Don’t share anything on Facebook that you wouldn’t want to be exposed publicly, and it is also recommended that you enable two factor authentication.

 Protecting yourself online is essential as far as personal information goes because along with Facebook, there are plenty of cybercriminals out there that are determined to gain access to your personal data and use it for personal gain.

-As you can see from the Facebook data breach timeline and history for 2023 that we have covered above, there is ample reason to be careful when choosing what to share online.
+As you can see from the Facebook data breach history and timeline for 2024 that we have covered above, there is ample reason to be careful when choosing what to share online.